 The practical life curriculum is a sequence of everyday practices and routines.
 It empowers children in their pursuit of these crucial life skills.
 Practical life in Montessori is a very purposeful activity when you have the right tools.

-It helps to develop coordination, motor control, independence, responsibility, and concentration.
+In a Montessori classroom, practical life activities might include things like pouring, spooning, or polishing, and they’re presented in a way that gradually increases in difficulty, so kids can build their skills over time.
+They help to develop coordination, motor control, independence, responsibility, and concentration.
 In general, the exercises your child will participate in will cover two distinct areas of development.
 These two areas are care of self, and care of the environment.

 What Are Practical Life Activities?